syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 # Predefined dialogs in Blazor Dialog componen

-The dialog component is used to render the alert, confirm and prompt dialogs with the minimal code.
-The alert, confirm and prompt dialogs are shown using DialogServices.
+The dialog component is used to render the `Alert`, `Confirm` and `Prompt` dialogs with the minimal code.
+The alert, confirm and prompt dialogs are shown using [DialogServices](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html).

 ## Configuration